Blue wildebeest: Subspecies

 In addition, the distinctive appearance of a western form, ranging from the Kalahari to central Zambia, suggests that subspecies mattosi (Blaine, 1825) may also prove distinct from subspecies taurinus.
-The western form can be recognised even at a distance by its upright mane, long beard, and minimal brindling.

 Hybrids

 The blue wildebeest is known to hybridise with the black wildebeest.
 The differences in social behaviour and habitats have historically prevented interspecific hybridisation, but it may occur when both species are confined within the same area, and the offspring are usually fertile.
 A study of these hybrid animals at Spioenkop Dam Nature Reserve in South Africa revealed that many had congenital abnormalities relating to their teeth, horns, and the Wormian bones of the skull.
 Another study reported an increase in the size of the hybrid as compared to either of its parents.
 In some hybrid animals, the auditory bullae are highly deformed, and in others, the radius and ulna are fused.

 Genetics and evolution

 The diploid number of chromosomes in the blue wildebeest is 58.
 Chromosomes were studied in a male and a female wildebeest.
 In the female, all except a pair of very large submetacentric chromosomes were found to be acrocentric.
 Metaphases were studied in the male's chromosomes, and very large submetacentric chromosomes were found there as well, similar to those in the female both in size and morphology.
 The rest were acrocentric.
 The X chromosome is a large acrocentric, while the Y chromosome is a minute one.

 This species of wildebeest seems to have evolved around 2.5 million years ago.
 The black wildebeest is believed to have diverged from the blue wildebeest to become a distinct species around 1 million years ago, in the Middle to Late Pleistocene.
 Fossil evidence suggests that blue wildebeest were quite common in the Cradle of Humankind in the past.
 Apart from eastern Africa, fossils are commonly found in Elandsfontein, Cornelia, and Florisbad.